2026 · 05 · 14 · Thu

 Updates for 5/14

-Today's standout is Anthropic: Claude overtook OpenAI in U.S. B2B adoption for the first time while also launching small-business and legal verticals on the same day.
-On the device side, Google previewed cross-app Android automation and an AI mouse pointer, and Notion opened its platform to external agent integrations.
+Claude overtook OpenAI in U.S. B2B adoption for the first time, plus small-business and legal launches.
+Google previewed Android automation and an AI pointer.

 A · Theme of the day